ceberle00/startup/notes.md

 Service: Calls on service that gains knowledge that is needed (ex: Weather), Maybe for me this is where I can get the list of songs for spotify?
 Database: Login info, authtokens and such
 Websocket: Bidirectional communication, chat option

+## HTML Notes:
+1. Just creating a list shouldn't really do anything but I believe the CSS part will make the list able to be added to
+2. Login Button should take to main page